Linaro/jipdate/README.md

 ## Parameters to the script

 ```
-usage: jipdate.py [-h] [-c] [-e] [-x]
+usage: jipdate.py [-h] [-q] [-e] [-f FILE] [-v] [-x] [--all]

 Script used to update comments in Jira

 optional arguments:
   -h, --help            show this help message and exit
-  -c          Gather all Jira issue(s) assigned to you into the
+  -q                    Query Jira for issue(s) assigned to you
-              status_update.txt file
-  -e          Use the EDITOR instead of the status_update.txt file
+  -e                    Only include epics (no initiatives or stories).
+Used
+                        in combination with "-c"
+  -f FILE, --file FILE  file to use containing a status update(s)
+  -v                    Output some verbose debugging info
-  -x          Enabling this flag will EXCLUDE stories.
-Used in combination
+  -x                    EXCLUDE stories from gathered Jira issues.
+Used in
-              with "-c"
+                        combination with "-c"
+  --all                 Load all Jira issues, not just the once marked in
+                        progress.
 ```

 ## Installation